AshtonF04/node-notes-api/README.md

 # Navigate into project directory
 cd notes-api

-# Install dependencies (none required here, but for future improvements)
+# Install dependencies
 npm install

 # Start the server
-node server.js
+npm start

+# Or run with auto-reload during development
+npm run dev
 ```

-The server will run on https://localhost:3000
+The server will run on http://localhost:3000